Italian Cuisine

 Step-by-Step Cooking Process

-- Boil potatoes until tender, then peel and mash them.
+1. Start by boiling the potatoes until tender, then drain and peel them.

-- Divide the dough into smaller portions for easier handling.
+7. Divide the dough into smaller sections for easier handling.

-- Roll each portion into a long rope, about 1/2 inch thick.
+8. Roll each section into a long rope about ½ inch thick.

-- Use a fork to create ridges on each piece for better sauce adherence.
+10. Use a fork to create ridges on each piece for sauce adherence.

 Alternative Ingredients